Successful Swapping – A Flour Farm Tutorial

 We love to interact with our customers!
 They really help us dial in and get to know our product.
 Many of our customers are gluten free savvy, and have been experimenting with gluten free flours for several years.
-However, most customers who reach out to us are new to the gluten free scene and need a tutorial.
-They have several questions about the best way to replace all-purpose wheat flour with Flour Farm Organic Gluten Free Flour Blend.
+However, most customers who reach out to us are new to the gluten free scene and need a Flour Farm tutorial.
+They have several questions about the best way to replace all-purpose wheat flour (AP) with Flour Farm Organic Gluten Free Flour Blend.
 So, we thought we would make it easy and provide a cheat sheet!

 The Gluten-free Challenge

 The good news is that gluten free swap outs do not need a past life regression with Einstein to create a success story.
 The challenge – gluten free, chemically speaking, is not the same as gluten.
 Hence the word, “free.”
 Gluten proteins are unique.
 They provide their own stretch, structure, and texture characteristics.
 They act in a way that no flour without gluten can behave.
 Trying to mimic that behavior can stump the best of us.
 However, we can get close in a clean, organic, and nutritious way.
 The Flour Farm tutorial is here to make the transition easier.

 Enter Flour Farm!
 Flour Farm Organic Gluten Free Flour Blend contains only five ingredients: sweet white rice flour, brown rice flour, tapioca flour, coconut flour and almond flour.
 That’s it!